accurascan/react-native-accura-ocr/README.md

 **Note:-** By default this package has only device support so please try to build app in real device only.
 It will not work in simulators & emulators.

 ## Usage
+***Note:-*** Please get permissions of access device resources first before call any function of this package.

 Import react native library into file.
 ```js